w-manuel/virtual_machine_restore/README.md

 # vm_restore

-I build this script to quickly and easily restore backups of my KVM virtualized machines into my homelab structure.
+I build this script to quickly and easily restore backups of my KVM virtualized machines in my homelab structure.

 ## :hammer_and_wrench: How to install: :hammer_and_wrench: